jackhump/WGS-QC-Pipeline/version1.2/README.md

 *MISS_THRESH_SNP*: Threshold of missingness of a SNP, above which we exlude SNP from analysis.
 Default is 0.15

 *ODP*: Overall Read Depth.
-Default is 25000
+Default is 5000.
+Paper's default is 25000.
+Should be dependent on total number of samples in cohort, and coverage.

 *MQ_MIN*: Mapping Quality lower threshold.
 Default is 58.75